Wolverine 1000 Mile Review — Are They Tough Enough?

 - 270-degree Goodyear welt

 The sole isn’t so great.
-Wolverine are dedicated to keeping a classic-looking, butyl-treated leather sole to their boots which looks nice, but has little traction.
-I’ve skidded more than once during a New York blizzard in these shoes, and although the traction will improve the longer you wear them and the more beat up the sole gets, I was very unimpressed with the slippage.
+Wolverine sticks with a classic butyl-treated leather sole for their boots, which looks good but offers little traction.
+I’ve slipped multiple times during a New York blizzard.
+While traction improves with wear as the sole gets more worn, I was disappointed with the initial slippage.
 The leather sole is also not particularly durable and will start picking up scratches and dents pretty quickly.

 To their credit, there’s a Vibram heel to help minimize these issues, which is a smart move.
 Many customers also pick up a Vibram half sole that’s pretty easy for you or your cobbler to attach.

-The sole itself is three layers: leather, cork, leather.
-The cork and the insole slowly mold to your foot over time to improve comfort and arch support, but the arch support isn’t great and it’s worth pointing out there’s no shank, steel or otherwise, to help with this aspect.
+The sole itself has three layers: leather, cork, and leather.
+The cork and the insole slowly mold to your foot over time to improve comfort and arch support, but the arch support isn’t great, and it’s worth pointing out there’s no shank, steel or otherwise, to help with this aspect.

 Wolverine 1000 Mile Fit and Sizing